Mutton curry: Odisha

-While mutton curry is usually eaten with rice, in Western Odisha Mangsa Kashā is particularly relished with mudhi (puffed rice).
+While mutton curry is usually eaten with rice, in Western Odisha, Mangsa Kashā is particularly relished with mudhi (puffed rice).
 Mangsa Kashā is said to be the predecessor of the popular Bengali goat curry dish known as Kosha Mangsho most probably introduced by the Odia cooks who moved to West Bengal during the British rule to work in the kitchens of Bengali families.

+Bihar

+Mutton is typically cooked in Bihar in curried form.
+In addition to fish and chicken, mutton is common in Bihari cuisine.
+Mutton curry is traditionally served with Malpua on Holi, while it is eaten with rice in a routine everyday meal.
+In Champaran, mutton is cooked in a sealed earthen pot as a one-pot curry.

+Gujarat

+Mutton curry has a special place in Surati cuisine.
+A rich mutton dish known as Tapelu which finds its origins in the kitchens of the Surati Khatri community, is often cooked in large batches, especially during festivities.
+Goat offal also finds a place in the cuisine of Surat.

 West Bengal

 Kosha mangsho is the Bengali version of mutton curry.
 It traditionally has less juice and more gravy than mutton curries eaten in other parts of India.
 This dish is prepared in a kosha style, which involves retaining the mutton's flavor and moisture using slow cooking and sautéeing methods.

 Kosha mangsho is traditionally prepared as part of the celebration of Kali Puja, a festival dedicated to the Hindu goddess Kali, celebrated on the New Moon day of the Hindu month Kartik.

 Railway mutton curry is a British Raj colonial-era dish that was served on long-distance trains.
 The dish was served with dinner rolls.
 Tamarind was originally used to extend its shelf life.
 Some restaurants serve the dish in present-day times, such as Oh!
 Calcutta! restaurant in Kolkata, India.
 Railway mutton curry is prepared using a coconut milk base.